Archive for the ‘TV’ Category

 Here’s a nice book that may have two different fandoms scrambling to grab a copy:

 Gaiman, Neil.
 Doctor Who: Nothing O’Clock.
-Borderlands Pres/Gauntlet, 2018.
+Borderlands Press/Gauntlet, 2018.
 First edition hardback, #109 of 500 signed, numbered copies, a Fine copy in a Fine dust jacket, still in publisher’s shrinkwrap.
 Bought from the publishers at the usual dealer discount.

 Please note that I’ll have copies of this for sale in the next Lame Excuse Books catalog (currently in preparation).